ology/techn.ology.net/blog/2021/06/04/mojolicious-music-player/index.markdown

 I have an external drive with 30+ straight days of music, and have two desires: 1) To be able to play through this library in "shuffle" mode, returning a random tune each time.
 And 2) to be able to search for arbitrary keywords.

 So, yes, there are plenty of full-featured audio players out there.  (https://www.videolan.org/)[VLC] for instance.
 But none written by me.
 Haha.
+Also, it has the advantages of being super lightweight and playable from any machine on the nextwork too.

 Let's get to it.
 There are two parts: The code and the audio library itself.
 The audio library goes under a subdirectory named "public".
 In my case, my audio files are on an external drive.
 So do these steps: